themysterycoderuk/technicaltest/README.md

-# technicaltest
-Repository for holding codebase for org2 technical test
+# org2 technical test
+Please see
+[the Wiki for this repository](https://github.com/themysterycoderuk/technicaltest/wiki "Technical Test Wiki") for an explanation of the code